MISP/misp-book/administration/README.md

 {% codesnippet "/automation/start_workers.sh", language="bash" %}{% endcodesnippet %}

-## Import Blacklist
+## Blocklists

-It is possible to ban certain values from ever being entered into the system via an event info field or an attribute value.
-This is done by blacklisting the value in this section.
+It is possible to block certain events or organisations from ever being added to the system.
+Administrators can add, edit or delete blocklisted items.
+The appropriate pages are linked in the Administration menu.

-### Adding and modifying entries

-Administrators can add, edit or delete blacklisted items by using the appropriate functions in the list's action menu and the menu on the left.

 ## Import Regexp